google/fuzzbench/service/README.md

 This document discusses the FuzzBench service.
 The way the service works is when a user wants a new experiment they add the experiment to `experiment-requests.yaml`.
-Once a day at 12 PM PT (19:00 UTC) a cron job on the `service` instance will execute the script `run.bash`. `run.bash` will clone FuzzBench and then execute `automatic_run_experiment.py` which starts newly requested experiments.
+Twice a day at 6 AM PT (13:00 UTC) and 6:00 PM PT (01:00 UTC) a cron job on the `service` instance will execute the script `run.bash`. `run.bash` will clone FuzzBench and then execute `automatic_run_experiment.py` which starts newly requested experiments.
 Since Jonathan Metzman setup this cron job on `service` the cron job runs under his user (`metzman`) account on `service`.

 ## Setting up an instance to run an experiment